wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 You have handled ending the call by pressing `END CALL` button in the Flutter application UI, however, the call can also end outside of the Flutter app e.g. the call will be rejected or answered and later ended by the callee (on the real phone).

-To support these cases you have to add `NexmoCallEventListener` listener to the call instance and listen for call-specific events.
+To support these cases we have to add `NexmoCallEventListener` listener to the call instance and listen for call-specific events.

 In the `AppDelegares.swift` file add `NXMCallDelegate`: